 (The following blog post is the third in a series on the need for the Investment Management Industry to embrace sound data management practices.
 You can access the first and second posts here.)

 Earlier today I was on a conference call with one of the largest asset management firms in the world.
-The call was with marketing people representing operational groups in London, Hong Kong, Vancouver and New York and the purpose of the call was to discuss fact sheet automation and the need to unify their operations.
-The interesting thing was that we could hardly stay on topic about documents and automation tools because their real problem was source data.
+The call was with marketing people representing operational groups in London, Hong Kong, Vancouver, and New York.
+The purpose of the call was to discuss factsheet automation and the need to unify their operations.
+Interestingly, we could hardly stay on topic about documents and automation tools because their real problem was source data.

 During the call, each group expressed their internal challenges in collecting clean, verifiably accurate and finalized data for reporting use.

 As a provider of automation solutions for marketing communication needs in this industry, we are on the receiving end of the data supply chain for a large number of investment management companies.
 In fact, it’s one of our primary stocks in trade; the ability to collect source data in whatever format it’s available, turn it into a clean reporting data warehouse, and then use it flexibly to drive a wide variety of communication efforts.

 When I started in this industry, I learned I had an unrealistic expectation when it came to asset management data.
 I assumed asset management firms had a clean data warehouse to feed marketing and reporting processes.
 However, data lived in a combination of spreadsheets created on people’s desktops.
 Also, they were frequently in obtuse and overlapping dumps from various internal and external systems.

 That’s just the way it was and, in fact, it’s still the state of the art at many firms today.

 Things have improved somewhat in recent years, however.
 These days, the most common data answer from new clients is they do have a data warehouse, but it’s not complete.
 And we can expect to get maybe 65% of the data we need for marketing and reporting purposes from that system.
 The rest will come by way of — you guessed it — Excel spreadsheets.